 It’s time for pageantry to adjust with the times and the progressive women who compete in them.
 These queens are moving pageantry to a more progressive tomorrow.
 Queens like Catriona and Angela are pushing conversations and are trying to diminish certain harmful mindsets.

 When will institutions like Miss Universe and pageants in general do the same?

-Changing male-led institutions is a long shot for realist and pessimist within all of us.
-But if there are women competing out there, trying to reclaim femininity and bring their advocacies in a global platform given to them, then it is time for the platform itself to give these women what they deserve.
+Changing male-led institutions is a long shot for the realist and pessimist in all of us.
+But if there are women competing out there, trying to reclaim femininity and bringing their advocacies on the global platform given to them, then it is time for the platform itself to give these women what they deserve.